 - providing customer services

-Disclosures and exchange of information and transfers outside the EEA
+Disclosures and exchange of information and transfers outside the UK and EEA

 We may disclose and exchange information with our group companies, credit reference agencies, service providers, representatives and agents, as well as with law enforcement agencies and regulatory bodies for the above reasons.

 Information may be held at our offices and those of our group companies, service providers, representatives and agents as described above.
-Information may be transferred internationally to Japan and other countries around the world, including those without data protection laws equivalent to those in the UK, for the reasons described above.
+Information may be transferred internationally to Japan and other countries around the world, including those without data protection laws equivalent to those in the UK or EEA, for the reasons described above.
 We have security measures in place to seek to ensure that there is appropriate security for information we hold including those measures detailed in our information security and data protection policies, which are available on request.
-International data transfers outside the European Economic Area are protected by Standard Contractual Clauses where the country to which data is transferred is not deemed to provide an adequate level of protection under applicable data protection law.
+International data transfers outside the UK or European Economic Area are protected by Standard Contractual Clauses where the country to which data is transferred is not deemed to provide an adequate level of protection under applicable data protection law.

 Your data will be held in accordance with the Company’ retention policy, which is available on request.
 There are a wide range of retention periods that may be relevant to you, but we will not retain data that is not accurate, relevant, up to date and actively useful to us.